 So, there you have it, that’s it.
 The only difference (what separates the legalities) is what type of stock you’re using.
 Okay, so that’s the end of this article.

 I’m kidding; let’s talk about the difference between a pistol brace and a rifle stock, that way, we can give you a bit more clarification on when you need and don’t need a tax stamp.

 Pistol Braces vs. Rifle Stocks

-This might seem ridiculous, but when ridiculous gun laws are made, there are going to be people smarter than those laws, or smart enough to get around them—however you choose to look at it.
+This might seem ridiculous, but when ridiculous gun laws are made, there will be people smarter than those laws, or smart enough to get around them—however you choose to look at it.
 And that’s basically how the pistol brace came about.

-Unfortunately, there’s a lot of confusion as to what makes a pistol brace a pistol brace and not a rifle stock, because they look pretty similar when you’re looking at a fully assembled firearm.
+Unfortunately, there’s a lot of confusion about what makes a pistol brace a pistol brace and not a rifle stock because they look pretty similar when you’re looking at a fully assembled firearm.

 So, to make things a little simpler, a pistol brace has a hole in it and typically has a Velcro strap that’s intended to wrap around the arm.